What is a Microsoft Word template?

 The Word templates we produce can include:

-- Themes and styles for quick and consistent formatting
+- Colour and font themes and styles for quick and consistent formatting

 - Content controls for inputting and managing document content